ansible/ansible-builder/docs/definition.rst

 additional_build_files
 ^^^^^^^^^^^^^^^^^^^^^^

-Top-level section that allows you to add any file to the build context directory.
+Specifies files to be added to the build context directory.
 These can then be referenced or copied by `additional_build_steps` during any build stage.
 The format is a list of dictionary values, each with a ``src`` and ``dest`` key and value.